 The investigation has ended in Moscow of Irina Belogorodskaya’s case (CCE 3.1 (1) ).

-In Tashkent the investigation into the case of a group of Crimean Tatars (Rollan Kadyev and others) has ended (see Issue 4.7 (6) ).
+In Tashkent the investigation into the case of a group of Crimean Tatars (Rollan Kadyev and others) has ended (CCE 4.7 (6) ).

 On 19 November the RSFSR Supreme Court heard the appeals in the case of Larisa Bogoraz, Konstantin Babitsky, Vadim Delone, Vladimir Dremlyuga and Pavel Litvinov.
 The sentence of the Moscow City Court on all the defendants was confirmed.
 At the beginning of December they were all sent to their places of punishment.
 Their addresses are: